shogun-toolbox/shogun/doc/cookbook/source/examples/distance/euclidean.rst

 Example
 -------

 Imagine we have files with data.
-We create CDenseFeatures (here 64 bit floats aka RealFeatures) as
+We create DenseFeatures (here 64 bit floats aka RealFeatures) as

 .. sgexample:: euclidean.sg:create_features

-We create an instance of :sgclass:`CEuclideanDistance` by passing it :sgclass:`CDenseFeatures`.
+We create an instance of :sgclass:`EuclideanDistance` by passing it :sgclass:`DenseFeatures`.

 .. sgexample:: euclidean.sg:create_instance